 I've been interested in storytelling since I could read and write.

 After a move back to my native Bay Area prompted some serious soul-searching, I decided it was time to use my journalism skills to advance social justice causes dear to my heart.
 I made the transition to the nonprofit world and haven't looked back.

 Until 2012, I led communications at International Development Exchange (now Thousand Currents), the international grantmaking organization that supports community-led initiatives in the Global South.

 In 2013, I branched out as a consultant to help other nonprofits

-Outside of work, I enjoy traveling with my husband and sons, exploring San Francisco, keeping up with marketing and social media trends, and organizing meetups for Bay Area Cause Communications Community.
+Outside of work, I enjoy traveling with family, exploring my new island community of Alameda, keeping up with nonprofit and social media trends, and organizing meetups for Bay Area Cause Communications Community.